camiloribeiro/cdeasy/README.md

 Please consider using another operating system if you are not able to run the full experience at first, then please adapt it later to windows.
 If you see any improvements that these instructions or scripts could have, please consider to pull request :) Credits will be fully given to you

-Installing Jenkins, its plugins and seed job
+Installing Jenkins, its plugins and seed job the fun way
 -------------------------------------------

 Please note that you will need a fast internet connection and you will need to allocate at least 2 GB RAM to your boot2docker machine.
 More memory, faster results ;)